stefanlindstroem/pipls_private/.llm/state.md

 examples` owns complete four-case execution.
 The former Example 07 and its dedicated PDF remain retired.

-Decision 0158 is active.
-Patch 0158A factors the matched numerical evaluation behind Example 03 into `examples/_support/pls_family_path_comparison.py`: one helper now owns the seeded materialized five-fold protocol, case-specific Pi-PLS search configuration, requested response-subspace paths, component-domain checks, and ordinary-PLS path.
-Example 03 requests both response policies through that helper.
-Patch 0158B adds `tools/render_home_pls_comparison.py`, which requests only `"cross_covariance"` for Pulp and Tobacco and writes simplified `Π-PLS` versus `PLS` SVGs plus a semantic manifest under `docs/assets/generated/home/`; it is now part of `docs-figures` and the source distribution.
-Patch 0158C remains to place the two figures side by side under `Why use Π-PLS?`, state the bounded shared-component parsimony interpretation, update documentation reproducibility records, and close the decision.
+Decision 0158 is implemented and closed.
+Example 03 and the dedicated Home renderer share `examples/_support/pls_family_path_comparison.py`, so the simplified Pulp/Tobacco Home figures use the same seeded materialized five-fold protocol and case-specific Pi-PLS search settings as the maintained comparison.
+The Home renderer requests only the publication-default `"cross_covariance"` policy plus ordinary PLS, writes concise `Π-PLS` versus `PLS` SVGs and a semantic manifest under `docs/assets/generated/home/`, and is part of `docs-figures` and the source distribution.
+The two figures are placed side by side under `Why use Π-PLS?`; the accompanying text limits the parsimony interpretation to shared component count $h$, notes that Pi-PLS also selects
+$r_\pi$, and links to Example 03 for the complete matched-validation comparison.

 ## Inspection and rendering boundary